asder8215/ESP32-SpaceTeam/README.md

    ```bash
    git clone https://github.com/asder8215/ESP32-SpaceTeam.git
    ```
+### 2. Move the `espaceteam.ino` File

-### 2. From the espaceteam folder, import or move the `espaceteam.ino` file into Arduino Folder
+    From the espaceteam folder, import or move the `espaceteam.ino` file into your Arduino Folder.
-    * If Arduino IDE is not installed, look at this [Arduino Support Page](https://support.arduino.cc/hc/en-us/articles/360019833020-Download-and-install-Arduino-IDE) on how to install the Arduino IDE.
+    If Arduino IDE is not installed, look at this [Arduino Support Page](https://support.arduino.cc/hc/en-us/articles/360019833020-Download-and-install-Arduino-IDE) on how to install the Arduino IDE.

+### 3. Set Up the Required Libraries

-### 3. Follow these [installation steps](https://coms3930.notion.site/Lab-1-TFT-Display-a53b9c10137a4d95b22d301ec6009a94) to correctly set up the libraries needed to write and run code for TTGO ESP32.
+    Follow these [installation steps](https://coms3930.notion.site/Lab-1-TFT-Display-a53b9c10137a4d95b22d301ec6009a94) to correctly set up the libraries needed to write and run code for TTGO ESP32.

+### 4. Upload the Code
-### 4. Once your Arduino IDE is set up, you can connect your ESP32 to your laptop or computer via USB-C and click on the `Upload` button on the top left of the Arduino IDE.
+    Once your Arduino IDE is set up, you can connect your ESP32 to your laptop or computer via USB-C and click on the `Upload` button on the top left of the Arduino IDE.
 This will make the code compile and store onto the ESP32.

 ### 5. After Uploading the Code